juhidesai/x9115baymax/README.md

 ## The Optimizer

-As our optimizer, we are using the differential evolution method. (insert from class notes here)
+As our optimizer, we are using the differential evolution method.
+"Differential evolution (DE) is a method that optimizes a problem by iteratively trying to improve a candidate solution with regard to a given measure of quality.
+Such methods are commonly known as metaheuristics as they make few or no assumptions about the problem being optimized and can search very large spaces of candidate solutions.
+However, metaheuristics such as DE do not guarantee an optimal solution is ever found."
+[4]

+DE optimizes a problem by maintaining a population of candidate solutions (frontier) and creating new candidate solutions by taking one (randomly chosen), selecting three other than the one selected, combining values of those three and creating a new candiate.
+If the new candidate is better than the first one, we replace that with the new candidate.

 ## Our Algorithm

 Our core algoritm follows the usual DE algoritm with changes in the parts of generating and extrapolating from candidates.
 Another point in the difference is that we run code coverage on each set of candidates.
 This passes control to an external entity which calculates the coverage values which would be later on used for checking which one is better.

+Step 1.
+A frontier with randomly generated inputs is prepared.
+Step 2.
+Code coverage for required function(s) is calculated.
+Step 3.
+If code coverage is less than threshold, a new candidate is created.
+If the new candidate is better than the parent, the parent is replaced.
+Step 4.
+Step 2 and Step 3 are repeated till patience runs out, or coverage equal to or greater than the threshold is reached.

 ## Our Approaches

 1. Varying type of inputs
    We allow having various types of inputs like Integers, Reals, Strings and Lists.
 As of now, each input type has it's own different code which has it's own way of generating new children based on 3 other candidates.
-This can be easily turned into a unifieed and more general approach in the future.
+This can be easily turned into a unified and more general approach in the future.

-The reason a single way would not work is because each input type has it's own differenent characteristic and willl not conform to a restricted type of manipulation.
+The reason a single way would not work is because each input type has it's own differenent characteristic and will not conform to a restricted type of manipulation.
 The current ways in which we do this are as follows:

 -- Integer: PUT EQUATION HERE